 - Anthem sends packets of information out to all retirees before the first part of March each year—this packet contains renewal information for those already on the plan, and enrollment applications for those retirees who wish to join for a May 1 effective date.
 There are no medical questions or preexisting clauses attached to joining during open enrollment.

-- The plan is built on the standardized Medicare Supplement Plan F; then a million dollar Major Medical (for expenses that are not fully covered under the base program) and a Blue Vision Plan are added—and included in the premium.
+- The plan is built on the standardized Medicare Supplement Plan F; then a Major Medical (for expenses that are not fully covered under the base program) and a Blue Vision Plan are added—and included in the premium.

 - The plan does not include prescription drug coverage; retirees in the program must purchase a separate, stand-alone Medicare Part D—and that can be provided by any Medicare Part D provider that is approved in the State of Indiana, including Anthem.